 Friend to Friend

 Many of us are like that little boy – holding onto something that is keeping us from letting go and letting God have His way in our lives.
 It doesn’t really matter what that something is.
-If it is keeping us from surrendering to God, it is our jailer, and we are its prisoner.
+If it is keeping us from surrendering to God, it is our captor and we are its hostage.

 “Heart” means “thought and emotion.”